MuriloZangari/suplementaymaterialforMoPFSP/README.md

 The file 'best-known-cmax-tard.tar.gz' is the best known results for the bi-objective Makespan and Total Tardiness

-The file 'best-known-cmax-tft-tard.tar.gz' is the best known results for the tri-objective Makespan, Total Flowtime and Total Tardiness
+The file 'best-known-cmax-tft-tard.tar.gz' is the best known results for the tree-objective Makespan, Total Flowtime and Total Tardiness

 2) Supplentary Document: